tobiasbp/float_exporter/README.md

 * Copy config file *float_exporter.yml* to *float_exporter.local.yml*
 * Update *float_exporter.local.yml* with your configuration.
 * Run float_exporter.py: `./float_exporter.py ./float_exporter.local.yml`
+* You should see the log from float_exporter confirming a successful run.
+* You should be able to see your metrics at `http://localhost:9709/metrics`

 # Run in Docker